ringcentral/chrome-extension-glip-salesforce/README.md

 Later I got some feedbacks that it's not good to use my personal GitHub Pages domain name.
 I moved this project to github.com/ringcentral/chrome-extension-glip-salesforce and it became an "official" project.

+## Known issues
+2024-06-12 I found that the extension is not working anymore.

+After investigation, I found that the root cause is the [Storage Partioning](https://developers.google.com/privacy-sandbox/3pcd/storage-partitioning) feature.
+A web page embedded in an iframe doesn't share the same storage with the same web page sandalone.
+This is a good feature for privacy, but it breaks the extension.

+The workaround is to go to chrome://flags/#third-party-storage-partitioning and disable the feature.
+After that you need to relaunch the browser.
+The extension will work again.

+We may figure out a better way in the future, but for now, above is the workaround.

 ## For developers

 ### Setup